 POSITIVE TRAIN CONTROL PROJECT (CBOSS PTC)

 Caltrain is proceeding with the design and installation of the Advance Signal System, also known as the Communications-Based Overlay Signal System (CBOSS) or Positive Train Control Project.
 CBOSS is a system that tracks train locations and prevents unsafe train movements through the use of equipment on-board the locomotives and in the field along the alignment.
 In October 2011, the Caltrain awarded a design-build contract to Parsons Transportation Group for the design and implementation of the $231 million CBOSS Project.
 Final switchover is anticipated in December 2015.
-In parallel, Caltrain is conducting the required California environmental review for Electrification, with a target completion date in the fall of 2014.
+In parallel, Caltrain is conducting the required California environmental review for Electrification, with a target completion date in December 2014.
 Caltrain has also engaged with URS Corporation to provide Program Management services and has started the procurement process for the design-build Electrification contractor and the vehicle manufacturer.
 Caltrain expects to commence revenue service in 2019.